joseph-chakar/learning_resources/README.md

 # Learning Resources

-Having a background in mechanical engineering, I wouldn't have been able to get into the field of applied ML for PV if it weren't for these excellent (and mostly free) online resources:
+Having a background in mechanical engineering, I wouldn't have been able to learn how to use machine learning techniques for solar (PV) applications if it weren't for these excellent (and mostly free) online resources:

 PV:
 - https://www.pveducation.org/pvcdrom/introduction/introduction